ChunghaSung/JSdep/artemis-modified/README.md

     the one provided by your distribution or the ``qt/`` folder from step 0.

-    On Ubuntu this is /usr/share/qt4
+    On Ubuntu this is /usr/share/qt4 or /usr/

 4. Then, build and install Artemis by typping with root privilege